Welcome to the third part of Neurons Like Brandy. If you have not read anything at all, I would strongly recommend that you go back to the index

 You can say that again, I muttered to myself.

-When they still hadn't come back by three, my thoughts of earlier came back.
+back.
 But this time I was wondering if they were both dead.
-Had Dan crashed the car?
-Maybe they had been attacked, maybe, maybe.
+Had Dan

-I made myself a cup of tea and sat in Dan and Nufonia’s room and waited for my mother to call me or for Nufonia and Dan to get back.
+myself a cup of tea and sat in Dan and Nufonia’s room and waited for my

 I awoke with a start, for a minute I thought that it had happened again.
 That the whole world had blacked out with me.